-Who are: living With
+Who are you living with?

-1 in 4 students in L to change the gro with.
-Don't rush to not certain you're • living with.
+1 in 4 students in Leeds change, or want to change the group they initially sign up with.
+Don't rush to rent with a group you're not certain you're happy living with.

-If you are looking i you can agree on v before you start.
+If you are looking in a group, make sure you can agree on what you are looking for before you start.

-If you haven't foun [¶] like to, you can use th Noticeboard or join our Flat Mate Finding events.
-Find change, or want initially sign up ith a group you're up, make sure ou are looking for up yet but would ♠ ipol Student nore on page 16.
+If you haven't found a group yet but would like to, you can use the Unipol Student Noticeboard or join one of our Flat Mate Finding events.
+Find out more on page 16.

-- What is you
+- What is your budget?